AMALNR98/Data-Science-ML-AI_Big_Data_with_Cloud_TABLEAU/Data-science/Machine Learning/Macine learning.md

 5. **Model Evaluation**:
    - After training, the model's performance needs to be evaluated using a separate dataset known as the validation or test dataset.
 Common evaluation metrics for classification tasks include accuracy, precision, recall, F1-score, and the confusion matrix.
 For regression tasks, metrics like mean squared error (MSE) or root mean squared error (RMSE) are often used.

-6. **Overfitting and Underfitting**:
+6. **Over-fitting and Under-fitting**:
-   - Overfitting occurs when a model learns to perform exceptionally well on the training data but doesn't generalize well to new, unseen data.
+   - Over-fitting occurs when a model learns to perform exceptionally well on the training data but doesn't generalize well to new, unseen data.
 Underfitting, on the other hand, occurs when the model is too simplistic and fails to capture the underlying patterns in the data.

 7. **Hyperparameter Tuning**:
    - Supervised learning models often have hyperparameters (parameters not learned during training) that can be adjusted to optimize model performance.
 Techniques like cross-validation are used to find the best combination of hyperparameters.